 - Risk to the health of the woman – 78%

 - No distinction to be drawn between the physical and mental health of the woman 72%

 - Socio-economic reasons – 72%

-In effect, the Citizen’s Assembly recommended unequivocally that future laws in this area uphold women’s rights to bodily autonomy and bodily integrity.
+In all, the Citizen’s Assembly recommended laws in line with a European norm which uphold women’s rights to bodily autonomy and bodily integrity.
 They voted overwhelmingly for safe and legal access to abortion services which will allow women in Ireland to make the best decisions possible for themselves and their families without outside interference.

 I am asking you now as your constituent to stand up for women’s reproductive health and human rights and to support

 - Full repeal of the Eighth Amendment (no replacement amendment should be considered)

 - Legislation that implements as a minumum the grounds for abortion recommended by the Citizens’ Assembly including abortion on request.

 Reproductive rights are human rights.
 Since 1980, more than 170,000 women have been forced to ‘Take the Boat’.
 This cannot continue.
 Ireland’s need to face it’s responsibilities, stop exporting abortion and provide the services that women need here.